Programme

 Brightlands Smart Service Campus, Heerlen, The Netherlands

 On Friday, the conference activities will be devoted to Seeking Sustainable Solutions.
 During this day we will explore how sustainable transitions can be enabled through business-society interfaces from a multidisciplinary perspective.
-Situated in the Brightlands Smart Service Campus (Heerlen, Netherlands), we will discuss the development of regional collaborative solutions to sustainability challenges.
+Situated in the Brightlands Smart Service Campus (Heerlen, Netherlands), we will explore regional collaborative solutions to sustainability challenges.
 We will also reflect on the role of education and learning communities in these processes.
+Among the notable presenters in the program, the OU is proud to welcome Prof. Paulo Savaget of the University of Oxford.

 This event is open to all with the support of the Dutch Research Council and the Open Universiteit, although the main target audience will be current students and alumni of the university.